 - Quantified the density and distribution of neuronal sub-populations of the peduncular-pontine nucleus (Mena-Segovia et al 2009; Martinez-Gonzalez et al 2012).

-Ben manages the Unit's microscopy facilities, which include a Hitachi HT7800 120kV TEM installed in 2018, a Zeiss LSM880 laser scanning confocal microscope, and two fully motorised epi-fluorescent microscopes with structured illumination.
+Ben manages the Unit's microscopy facilities, which include a Hitachi HT7800 120kV TEM installed in 2018, a Zeiss LSM880 laser scanning confocal microscope installed in 2017, and two fully motorised epi-fluorescent microscopes with structured illumination (Zeiss Imager M.2 with Apotome 2).
 Responsibilities include identifying microscopy techniques and equipment to meet the Unit's research needs, procurement, maintenance, and training.

 He is passionate about science communication and outreach, has guided the development of this web site, and has produced video abstracts to highlight the Unit's research.
-The images (right) are a selection of journal covers that he has designed.
+Shown on this page are a selection of journal covers that he has designed.

 Ben graduated from the University of Nottingham in 2002 with a degree in biology.
 He began working at the MRC Anatomical Neuropharmacology Unit (the predecessor to the current BNDU) in 2003 as an Imaging and Microscopy Technician.
 In 2005 he was awarded a Graduate Imaging Scientist qualification and an Associateship by the Royal Photographic Society.
 His professional passion for imaging spills over into his personal interests in photography and videography of the natural world.